mindis/GATEteamware/Readme.md

-# NOT YET WORKING - this is not finished yet!
+# NOT YET WORKING - not finished

 Help gratefully received.